Architecture Symposium

 16:30

-Moderator: Prof. Dr. Eduard Führ, Brandenburg University of Technology Cottbus-Senftenberg, Chair of Theory of Architecture (em), Honorary Professor of Architectural Mediation and Christina Végh, Director Kunsthalle Bielefeld
+Moderation: Prof. Dr. Eduard Führ, Brandenburgische Technische Universität Cottbus-Senftenberg, Chair for Theory of Architecture (retired), Honorary Professor for Architectural Education and Christina Végh, Director Kunsthalle Bielefeld

 In Part I, we confront the good and evil spirits of Kunsthalle Bielefeld’s history.
-More information about this and the participants can be found on our blog.
+More informationen about the participants on april 21st and 22nd and recordings of all presentations can be found on our blog here.

 Part II: What next?
 More and more is not enough.